dannagle/PacketSender/README.md

 * A resend value of "0" means it is a single-shot packet.
 * During packet resending, there will be a button to cancel all resends.
 * Please check your firewall.
 Windows aggressively blocks TCP-based servers.
 Packet Sender will still work if the firewall blocks it, but it can't receive unsolicited TCP-based packets.
-* Select multiple packets to enable "Multi-Send".
-Selected packets are shown in a quick-send area above the traffic log.
 * An optional response can be sent.
-The same response is used for TCP and UDP.
+The same response is used for TCP,  UDP, and SSL.
-* Fields can be rearranged by drag-and-drop in the settings menu.
 * For IPv6 sending, you will also need the scope ID.
 * Packet Sender supports mixed ASCII and HEX notation:
+  * Double-click either field to bring up the multi-line editor
   * \XX gets translated to XX in hex
   * \n, \r, \t will get translated to 0A, 0D, and 09
   * HEX numbers are space delimited
     * The HEX field will attempt to interpret other common delimiters (such as commas, colons (Wireshark), semicolons, " 0x", etc) and auto-correct.
+It is very fault-tolerent.
     * A single stream of HEX is also supported.
 If the number of bytes is odd, Packet Sender will assume the front byte needs a zero and then auto-correct.
   * Example ASCII: hello world\r
   * Example HEX: 68 65 6c 6c 6f 20 77 6f 72 6c 64 0d